hogg101/rgbxmastree/rgbxmastree/programs/PROGRAM_GUIDE.md

 This guide explains how to write programs for the RGB Xmas Tree.

+## Important: Keep It Christmas!

+**Remember: This is a Christmas tree!** When creating new programs, please focus on Christmas-themed effects.
+Think about traditional holiday colors (red, green, gold, white), winter themes (snow, ice, stars), and festive patterns (candles, ornaments, candy canes, etc.).
+While creative programs are welcome, please keep the Christmas spirit in mind!

 ## Program Structure

 All programs must follow this function signature: